-The advent of online shopping has essentially turned “traditional” logistics models upside down.
-Firstly, eCommerce requires 3x the amount of logistics space than brick and mortar.
+The advent of online shopping has essentially turned “traditional” logistics models upside down and introduced eCommerce fulfillment as both a business opportunity, and operational challenge for retailers and carriers alike.

 As a result of the eCommerce revolution, the power balance between consumers and businesses have shifted.
 Consumers, more than ever, have been empowered to pick and choose which items they want, how quickly they want it and at which price.
 As a result, businesses have been pushed to streamline operations and work together with third party logistics services to deliver more efficiently.